bhavinbdoshi/azure-networking-labs/azure-routeserver-nva-bgp/README.md

-# Azure Hybrid Networking Lab - Hub and Spoke Architecture with Azure Route Server, Palo Alto Firewall (PAN) and Cisco CSR Router (CSR)
+# Azure Hybrid Networking Routing Lab - Hub and Spoke Architecture with Azure Route Server, Palo Alto Firewall (PAN) and Cisco CSR Router (CSR)

 ## Intro

 This lab demonstrates Routing of traffic in Hub and Spoke architecture with Azure Route Server, Palo Alto VM Series Firewall (PAN), and Cisco CSR Router(CSR))
+*This lab is for testing/learning purposes only and should not be considered production configurations*

 ### Objective